AshIsbitt/pyodb-connect/README.md

  This project will be based around using both python and SQL

- Definition of Done:
+ Agenda:
+ - pyodbc
+ - Connect to Database
+ - Abstract connection
+ - Make data persistent
+ - Mirror classes in DB
+ - CRUD
+    - Create
- - git
+    - Read
- - github
+    - Update
- -
+    - Delete